rhysd/react-component-bytesize-icons/scripts/README_template.md

 This package is checked at 3 stages.

 - Style check with [tslint](https://github.com/palantir/tslint)
-- Type check on compilation from TypeScript
+- Type check on compilation from TypeScript (with strict null checks)
 - Unit tests for ALL icons with [enzyme][] and [mocha][]

 Of course you can use this package in safe way using TypeScript because this package contains its type definitions.
+Type definitions are also tested.

 ### No dependency